AliOKeeffe/PP4_My_Meal_Planner/README.md

 #### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Could Have" on the project board on Github.
+The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

 - As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.
 - As a Site User, I can search and filter recipes so that I can find the one I want.